Hannah-Sten/PP2LAL2PP/docs/Base API.md

 ### Output pins

+These methods all store the current state of the outputs in Global Base 1, because the output register is write-only for some weird reason.
+This means that all outputs must be set using these methods in order to be able to use the setSingleOutput functionality.

 #### setOutput(val)
 Sets the states of all 8 outputs.
 The value is a binary number where every digit (from right to left) determines if the output is on or off.
 Having a value of `1` means the output is on, a value of `0` means the output should be turned off.